charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 12 Adv/Topics/By year/Calculus.md

 Refer formulas below (the non-chain rule versions).
 Note cases requiring proof.

+**NB** The trig derivative rules work on radians, not degrees.
+If a question is in degrees it first needs to be converted into radians.

 #### Rules of differentiation

 Apply product, quotient and chain rules to differentiate the "simpler" versions of the function.